TimothyJamesAllen/CorrelationGene/README.md

 # Changelog
+0.1.5 - Added scoring to the results that is based on a sigmoidal model that incorporates the R value, padj value, the maximum amount of cells in each celltype and orderNorm for normalization.

 0.1.4 - Pipeline now suppports ensembl genes in the Seurat object, where you can specify if ensembl in the parameters.
         The p.adj metric is now added in the result which uses the BH method.